 Step four, make informed choices to keep your skin happy.
 Listen to what your skin is telling you, avoid the things that cause flare ups.
 Decrease UV exposure.
 Look at the roles that diet and stress play.
 Simplify your body and face care routine.
 Use fewer products with fewer ingredients.

 Your delicate skin needs to be treated gently which is why I've chosen rose as the hero ingredient in my sensitive skin formulations.
-Rich in linoleic acid, rosehip oil is highly biocompatible and exceptionally effective in rebuilding and restoring tissue.
+Rich in linoleic acid, rosehip oil is highly biocompatible, meaning that it's effective without causing irritation or harming the skin in anyway.
+Rosehip oil is exceptionally effective in rebuilding and restoring tissue.